 ...

-Example, consider a file player.
+For example, consider a file player.
 It's organized as follows:

 for (;;) {